 Maintaining the dataset produced in Chapter 2 and incorporating this into actively curated biodiversity resources would be particularly helpful in increasing the availability of zoonoses host species’ data in currently under-surveilled settings.
 Current geographic and temporal biases in this data will not solely be counteracted by increased data availability.
 Despite this, incorporation of primary data onto maintained data repositories such as GBIF or PHAROS will allow researchers, conservationists and public health specialists to interrogate up-to-date consolidated datasets to investigate the occurrence of hosts of rodent-associated zoonoses.
-Progress in the adoption of Open Science practices with comprehensive study protocols, detailed meta-data and appropriate licensing are needed to support data consolidation and reuse.
+Progress in the adoption of Open Science practices with comprehensive study protocols, detailed meta-data and appropriate licensing are needed to support data consolidation and reuse (ref?).
 Increased availability of high quality zoonoses host data will improve confidence in current estimates of zoonoses spillover risk.

 Chapter 2 found that relatively small regions of important rodent zoonotic hosts have been sampled.
 For example, the primary host of LASV has been sampled for in X% of its expected range in West Africa, with a significantly smaller area of its range including testing for LASV [].
 Currently these studies have shown significant heterogeneity in both the occurrence of this host species and pathogen within this range which are currently not effectively incorporated into geographic risk models of Lassa fever [].
 The clustered data produced from current pathogen and host sampling efforts leads to inferred risk estimates that must be treated with low confidence [].
 Additional sampling effort is required across greater geographic scales within West Africa to better capture the spatial and temporal heterogeneity of understand how pathogens are distributed within host species.
 More representative sampling of host species will improve confidence in current estimates of risk for Lassa fever, estimates of future Lassa fever risk under land use change and other less-studied rodent associated zoonoses.

-Recognition of the existence of biases is a first step in counteracting its role in inference.
-A move towards agree reporting standards and data sharing are required, as proposed in Chapter 2 and elsewhere [].
+Recognition of the existence of biases and quantifying uncertainty is a first step in counteracting its role in inference.
+A move towards agreeing reporting standards and data sharing are required, as proposed in Chapter 2 and elsewhere and as is common in adjacent scientific disciplines [].
 Adoption of these approaches are vital to understand how zoonotic disease spillover risk may alter based on changing host distributions under pressures such as land use and climate change [].
 Specifically, to understand how changing urbanization and biodiversity in West Africa will alter LASV transmission dynamics longer term studies of rodent and pathogen ecology are required.
 These studies will need to be conducted in several different endemic regions of Lassa fever to incorporate the differences in small mammal communities and local habitats across the endemic region.

 Work to quantify biases in sampling of hosts and their pathogens to guide disease ecology modelling remains important.
-The study conducted in Chapter 2 provides a useful template to apply to other disease systems and geographic settings.
+Chapter 2 provides a useful template to apply to other disease systems and geographic settings.
 I have received a small grant from the Verena Consortium to produce a similar global dataset for two important rodent associated zoonoses families, Arenaviridae and Hantaviridae [].
-I envision that this project will quantify the taxanomic and geographic biases for these two important pathogen families at a global scale and will continue to drive a discussion for more Open Science research practices in disease ecology.
+This follow-up project will quantify the taxanomic and geographic biases for these two important pathogen families at a global scale and will continue to drive a discussion for the regular use of Open Science research practices in disease ecology.

-Rodent trapping to investigate rodent communities
+Trapping studies to investigate rodent communities: the role of data sharing and protocol harmonisation

 This section progresses the data sharing and harmonisation of protocols to explore the advantages and disadvantages of expanded rodent trapping to understand disease ecology.